Welcome back to school!

 The Rye schools have 22 new faces – teachers and administrators – going into the new school year.

-Today MyRye.com will introduce you to the six new faces in the Osborn School.
-That's it – we have introduced you to all the new teachers and administrators you will see across the system.
+Today MyRye.com will introduce you to the six new faces in Rye High School.
+The rest of this week, we'll introduce you to the new teachers and administrators you will see across the system.